recent

 8. Poppy Seeds: The Hidden Champion

 While they are usually relegated to the top of a bagel, poppy seeds are a nutritional anomaly, containing a massive 1,438 mg of calcium per 100 g—the highest concentration of any food on this comprehensive list.
-While no one is suggesting you eat 100g of poppy seeds in a sitting, simply adding a tablespoon to a salad or a morning muffin provides a significant, effortless boost of nearly 130 mg.
+While no one is suggesting you eat 100g of them, poppy seeds are typically consumed in small amounts, so their contribution to total daily calcium intake may be modest.
+In a sitting, simply adding a tablespoon to a salad or a morning muffin provides a significant, effortless boost of nearly 130 mg.

 9. Chia Seeds: The Omega-Calcium Synergy